2020 California Proposition 15: Property transfer loophole

 Some businesses have exploited a property transfer loophole in Proposition 13 implementing statutes created by the California Legislature that define what constitutes a change in property ownership.
 To take advantage of this loophole, businesses only have to make sure that no change in ownership exceeds 50% in order to avoid a property tax reassessment.

-The world's largest investment firm The Blackstone Group, for example, avoided paying $2.7 million in property taxes when they purchased 49% ownership of a San Francisco property in 2017.
+One of the world's largest investment firms The Blackstone Group, for example, avoided paying $2.7 million in property taxes when they purchased 49% ownership of a San Francisco property in 2017.
 The Trump Organization, owned by Donald Trump, is another notable property owner who has avoided millions of dollars in California property taxes as a result of the loophole.
 In 2018, the California Board of Equalization estimated that closing this loophole would raise up to $269 million annually in new tax revenue.

 The Legislature could close the property transfer loophole with a 2/3 vote.
 The loophole was almost closed in 2014 by a bipartisan coalition in the state legislature but the effort died after progressive politicians, organized labor, and community groups refused to support the effort.
 In 2015 and 2018, Republican efforts to fix this loophole were stalled by Democratic state legislators in legislative committee.
 Another Republican attempt to close the loophole was made in 2020.
 Democrat Don Perata, former California senate leader, said this loophole is left open by his party to create justification for ending Proposition 13.